siktec-lab/SIKTEC-AVR-Controller/README.md

 Example projects for using and programming the SIKTEC Arduino Controller -

 #### Description
-Originally it was created as part of several libraries and examples of the AVR Controller Shield by SIKTEC - [Arduino based Controller Shield](http://siktec.net "Arduino based Controller Shield").
+Those examples were created as part of several libraries and examples of the AVR Controller Shield by SIKTEC - [Arduino based Controller Shield](http://siktec.net "Arduino based Controller Shield").
-This Library is as small as it gets and very well documented - It allows an easy integration of a rotary encoder in an "interrupt way".
+SIKTEC AVR Controller is a DIY Shield which extend most Arduino boards to easily integrate several common components which are widely used in any Arduino project who requires human interface.

+Our goal was to create a simple well designed shield which integrates widely used components in the best way.
+The shield enable makers to focus on what really matter – since most of the projects require those capabilities, makers “waste” there time on assembling and integrating common parts on breadboards and proto boards.
+With this shield you can easily avoid all the hassle and focus on your idea.
+The shield is fully backed by our code base with simple and advanced examples – No need to google and search every where for the correct drivers and hack your way to make it work.
+All the code for this shield is well documented and can be easily extended and modified to fit your needs.

 #### Table of Contents:
 - [Shield Features](#shield-features)